 How To Read Your Credit Report

 Although each credit reporting agency formats and reports this information differently, all credit reports contain basically the same categories of information.
-Your name, social security number, date of birth and employment information is used to identify you.
-These factors are not used in credit scoring.
-Updates to this information come from information you supply to lenders.

 Your name, address, social security number, date of birth and employment information is used to identify you.
 These factors are not used in credit scoring.
 Updates to this information come from information you supply to lenders.

 These are your credit and some utility accounts.
 Lenders report on each account you have established with them.
-They report the type of account (bankcard, auto loan, mortgage, etc), the date you opened the account, your credit limit or loan amount, the account balance and your payment history.
+They report the type of account (bankcard, auto loan, mortgage, etc), the date you opened the account, your credit limit or loan amount, the account balance, and your payment history.

 When you apply for a loan, you authorize your lender to request a copy of your credit report.
 This is how inquiries appear on your credit report.
 The inquiries section contains a list of everyone who accessed your credit report within the last two years.